discentem/nanomdmsandbox/README.md

 # Nanomdmsandbox

+Nanomdmsandbox is a project that tries to make it easier (for some definition of easy) to spin up a development/testing environment for https://github.com/micromdm/nanomdm.
+It definitely approaches something that could be production ready, but might require tweaks for your environment.

 ## Prerequisites

 1. Buy a domain.
 There are many registrars you can choose from but we are partial to namecheap.com.